-× ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2017 OI ₹ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934 Commission file r number 1-32740 ENERGY TRANSF ER EQUITY, L.P.
-(Exact name of registrant a as specified in its charter) Delaware 30-0108820 (state or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 8111 Westchester Drive, Suit (Address of principal exec (214) 98 (Registrant's telephone num utive offices) (zip code) 1-0700 Securiti es registered pursuant to Section 12(b) of the Act: iber, including area code) Securiti es registered pursuant to section 12(b) of the Act.
-Title of each class Name of each exchange on which registered Common Units New York Stock Exchange Securities registered pursuant to section 12(g) of the Act: None by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗷 by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes Indicate 1 by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and Yes 🗷 its someonts Wahaits if any soom Interesting Data File required to be submitted and posted pr ursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such its corporate Website, if any, every Interactive Data File required to be submitted and a shorter period that the registrant was required to submit and post such files).
-Yes 🗷 on C.V. is not contained bonsin and will not be contained to the boot of the nocietaent's ge, in definitive proxy or information statements incorporated by reference in Part on S-K is not contained herein, and will not be contained, to the best of the registrant's III of this Form 10-K or any amendment to this Form 10-K. \square by check mark whether the registrant is a large accelerated filer, an accelerated file lefinitions of "large accelerated filer," "accelerated filer," "smaller reporting compar r, a non-accelerated filer, a smaller reporting company, or an emerging growth company. by" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large acc celerated filer 🗵 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller repor ting company Emerging growth company erging growth company, indicate by check mark if the registrant has elected not ng standards provided pursuant to Section 13(a) of the Exchange Act. \Box to use the extended transition period for complying with any new or revised financial Indicate l by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗷 Units on the outst the New York Stock Exchange on such date, was \$14.11 billion.
-Common Units by non-affiliates of the registrant, based on the reported closing price of such Common held by each executive officer and director and by each person who owns 5% or more of ed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive At Febru ary 16, 2018, the registrant had 1,079,145,561 Common Units outstanding.
-DOCUMENTS INCORPOR Noi ne
+FUR VI 10-K X • OF THE SECURITIES EXCHANGE ACT OF 1934 ar ended December 31, 2017 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission fil e number 1-32740 SFER EQUITY, L.P. nt as specified in its charter) Delaware 30-0108820 (state or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) (Address of principal e (214) uite 600, Dallas, Texas 75225 kecutive offices) (zip code) 981-0700 number, including area code) Securiti es registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Units New York Stock Exchange Securities registered pursuant to section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section on 13 or Section 15(d) of the Act.
+Yes 🗆 No ⊠ by check mark whether the registrant (1) has filed all reports required to be fast (or for such shorter period that the registrant was required to file such report filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding rts) and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No □ ursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for on its corporate Website, if any, every Interactive Data File required to be submitted and such shorter period that the registrant was required to submit and post such files).
+Indicate lation S-K is not contained herein, and will not be contained, to the best of the registrant's Part III of this Form 10-K or any amendment to this Form 10-K. \Box company 7.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller 1 rated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act. celerated filer ☑ Accelerated filer □ Non-accelerated filer □ Smaller erging growth company, indicate by check mark if the registrant has elected range standards provided pursuant to Section 13(a) of the Exchange Act. \Box not to use the extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
+Yes □ No ⊠ ld by non-affiliates of the registrant, based on the reported closing price of such Common nits held by each executive officer and director and by each person who owns 5% or more of the outstanding Common Units have been excluded in that such persons may be deemed to be affiliates.
+This determination of affiliate status is not necessarily a conclusive determination for other purposes.

+At February 16, 2018, the registrant had 1,079,145,561 Common Units outstanding.